thewinterman/inception/README.md

 ### Prerequisites

-Use a Debian virtual machine with Docker Engine and the Docker Compose plugin.
+Use a Linux virtual machine with Docker Engine and the Docker Compose plugin.
 Install them using [Docker's official Debian instructions](https://docs.docker.com/engine/install/debian/), then verify the installation:

 ```sh
 docker version